ZupIT/beagle/README.md

 ### Good First Issues

-We have a list of [good first issues][gfi] that contain bugs which have a relatively limited scope.
+We have a list, of [good first issues][gfi], that contains bugs, which have a relatively limited scope.
 This is a great place to get started, gain experience, and get familiar with our contribution process.

 [gfi]: https://github.com/ZupIT/beagle/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22